ioccc-src/winner/faq.md

 * remarks.md

-    Remarks about your entry in markdown format: see FAQ on "[remarks.md](#remarks_md)"
+    Remarks about your entry in markdown format: see the FAQ on "[remarks.md](#remarks_md)"
     for more info.